converged-computing/operator-experiments/aws/lammps/kubecon/README.md

    - `--bind-to none`
  - We were not able to build the container on the same machine running the job, so it is not optimized for it.

 ## Experiments

- - [run1](run1) was done with flux-cloud 0.1.12 that didn't ensure the pod space was cleaned up before launching the next, and the operator didn't have support for capturing flux start times.
+These are temporally backwards so newest are first.

+ - [run6](run6) is the final run, with everything working, MPI operator vs. Flux operator, on same cluster and container.
+ - [run5](run5) was a test run to add a flag to handle the variance (it was fixed)
+ - [run4](run4) was to debug (and fix) a broken efa, thanks to a change in eksctl
+ - [run3](run3) was more testing (removing broken efa)
  - [run2](run2) was done with flux-cloud 0.1.13 with this additional check, and the operator with support for logging.timed.
 The CRDs will not work if swapped between the two.
+ - [run1](run1) was done with flux-cloud 0.1.12 that didn't ensure the pod space was cleaned up before launching the next, and the operator didn't have support for capturing flux start times.

 ## Pre-requisites